pan258/pcs-utd-workshop/02-Assignment-1-0.md

 6. Once you have successfully logged in, you should arrive at a screen where you can customize your Prisma Cloud Experience.
 Click on Start Using Prisma Cloud

     ![alt text](/resources/cloudshare-pcslogin-screen-5.png)

+Once you are able to access the items above, you can move on to the next section [here](/02-Assignment-1-1.md)!